M-Evans/StarbucksBlackCard/README.md

 * **Q**: Can cards still get a reward after being used to redeem a reward on a separate account?<br>
 **A**: Yes.
 I've tested this.

-* **Q**: Are you sure Starbucks will allow you to create multiple accounts tied to the same email address, differing only by a single period?
+* **Q**: Are you sure Starbucks will allow you to create multiple accounts tied to the same email address, differing only by a single period?<br>
 **A**: Yes, I've tested this.

 * **Q**: Why use $5 to buy the initial card?<br>